scalar-labs/kelpie-test/scalardb-test/README.md

   - The number of accounts can be set at `[test_config]` `num_accounts` in your config file

 ## Cassandra Killer
-- Cassandra Killer is an injector to make nodes crash randomly and restart the nodes
+- Cassandra Killer is an injector to kill nodes randomly and restart the nodes
-  - The nodes to be crashed are selected randomly from `[killer_config]` `contact_points`
+  - The nodes to be killed are selected randomly from `[killer_config]` `contact_points`
   - The interval is set at `[killer_config]` `max_kill_interval_sec`

 ### How to inject Cassandra Killer